qcoral/highway-dmv/site/docs/rejections.md

 Make sure you have as much firmware as you can without the physical hardware - almost the entirety of any keyboard's firmware can be generated purely from the schematic, and this also goes for many other projects too.

 Please include .kicad_pro, .kicad_sch, and .kicad_pcb files too - gerbers are not enough since it makes your design very hard to modify

+## Incomplete 3D model:
+This means your CAD model is missing parts that are crucial to your assembly.
+Just having the case isn't enough - you should also include any electronics (Raspberry Pis, Screens, Motors, etc) that you'll use!

+Adding all the electronics & components is really, *really* important.
+Not only for yourself, but also because it helps you avoid errors when you're actually assembling your project together.

+Unlike software, errors in hardware can be very expensive - not just in money, but also *time*.
+One wrong part can set you back multiple weeks.
+You *really* want to avoid that.

+Fortunately, there is a solution to this!
+Tools like Fusion360 and Onshape allow you to create 1:1 models of your designs vs real life.
+That means that as long as everything matches up in your 3D model, everything will match in real life too!*

+**granted, this does have some limitations - CAD software has trouble accounting for IRL properties (3D printing inaccuracies, thermal expansion, etc) that need to be accounted for - check out **[designing for reality](/docs/design-reality)** to learn how to fix this!*

 ## Poor Quality README: